 Logo-jrhs

 J Res Health Sci.
-Inpress.
+2025;25(4): e00663.

 doi: 10.34172/jrhs.9086

-Abstract View: 11
+Abstract View: 205

 Original Article

-*Corresponding Author: Email: leny.latifah@brin.go.id
+*Corresponding Author: Leny Latifah, Email: leny.latifah@brin.go.id

 Abstract

-Background: Cohabitation is vulnerable from legal perspective.
+Background: Cohabitation is vulnerable from a legal perspective.
 However, legal marriage does not exempt women from experiencing sexual abuse, while marriage is often misused as a justification.
 This study aimed to examine the impact of marital status on the incidence of sexual violence against women within couples.

 Study Design: A cross-sectional study.

-Results: Sexual violence was reported by 5.3% of women living with a partner and 2.6% of married women (p < 0.001).
-Based on marital status, women in cohabitation relationship were 1.57 times more likely than those married to experience sexual violence (AOR 1.857; 95% CI 1.857, 1.858).
-Several factors were also significantly associated with increased risk of sexual violence, including urban residence (AOR: 1.139), younger age (e.g., 20–24 years: AOR: 1.766), lower education (no education: AOR: 2.045), unemployment (AOR: 1.415), being non-pregnant (AOR: 1.221), recent sexual activity (AOR: 1.266), and women in middle and richer groups (AOR: 1.175; AOR:1.414).
+Results: Sexual violence was reported by 5.3% of women living with a partner and 2.6% of married women (P<0.001).
+Based on marital status, women in a cohabitation relationship were 1.57 times more likely to experience sexual violence than married ones (adjusted odds ratio [AOR]: 1.857, 95% confidence interval: 1.857–1.858).
+Several factors were also significantly associated with increased risk of sexual violence, including urban residence (AOR: 1.139), younger age (e.g., 20–24 years: AOR: 1.766), lower education/no education (AOR: 2.045), unemployment (AOR: 1.415), lack of pregnancy (AOR: 1.221), recent sexual activity (AOR: 1.266), and women in middle-income and richer groups (AOR: 1.175 and AOR: 1.414).

 First Name